OpenMendel/MendelPlots.jl/docs/src/index.md

 ### Necessary Inputs

 `qq` expects either an DataFrame object input or an array of pvalues as an input.
-If a DataFrame is the input, the pvalues must be stored under the name pval.
+If a DataFrame is the input, the pvalues either must be stored under the name pval or you must use the `pvalvar` argument to the specify the variable name in the dataframe that corresponds to pvalue.

 `manhattan` expects either an DataFrame object input or an array of pvalues and an array of chromosome IDs as an input.
-If a DataFrame is the input, the pvalues must be stored under the name `pval`.
+If a DataFrame is the input, the pvalues either must be stored under the name pval or you must use the `pvalvar` argument to the specify the variable name in the dataframe that corresponds to pvalue.
 The chromosomes and pvalues must correspond in order to each other, and must be ordered in according to ascending basepairs.
-The chromosome variable must be named `chr`.
-Optionally, if you have basepair location information in your DataFrame, the position variable must be named `pos`, but the basepair position isn't required to create a plot.
+The chromosome variable must either be named `chr` or the chromosome variable name must be specified using the `chrvar` argument.
+Optionally, if you have basepair location information in your DataFrame, the position variable must either be named `pos` or the BP position variable name must be specified using the `posvar` argument, but the basepair position isn't required to create a create a Manhattan plot.

 ### Additional Options

 There are several other options that the `qq` and `manhattan` functions take, refer to the specific documentation for each function via the `?` command to see the option names.
-Current options include arguments for qq line color, qq dot color, maximum x and y values, dpi, significance line y-value, significance line color, and title.
+Current options include arguments for qq line color, qq dot color, maximum x and y values, dpi, significance line y-value, significance line color, title, fontsize, and dataframe names of pvalues, chromosomes, and BP positions in your input dataframe.

-### Output files

-`qq` outputs a .png file of the QQ plot.
-By default, it will be named qqplot.png.
-Use the keyword argument 'outfile' to change the output file name.

-`manhattan` outputs a .png file of the Manhattan plot.
-By default, it will be named manhattan.png.
-Use the keyword argument 'outfile' to change the output file name.

 You can utilize more options to create a more customized plot.